 Help companies source diverse top talent by sharing career opportunities and company events on your professional accounts.
 A simple job posting or event flyer could get talented, capable Latinx professionals in front of hiring managers who may not have known how to access them otherwise.

 Vargas, who founded The Latinista in 2012, is on a mission to help women “invest in their career development through dynamic workshops.”
-She has since expanded her reach to our community of career-minded women when we launched her FGB Groups this year.
 If you identify with the Latinx community or want to become a better ally, you can join the conversation, and together, we can lift as we climb.

 This article reflects the views of the author and not necessarily those of Fairygodboss.